Servideska/HPC/doc.zih.tu-dresden.de/docs/software/palm.md

 ### Floating Point Exception

 !!! failure "Error: Floating Point Exception"

     For the Intel 2020a version there is a floating point exception.

 !!! note "Explanation"

     This is an internal error produced by Intel's Hydra process manager (see [HLRN solution](https://www.hlrn.de/doc/display/PUB/Floating+point+exception+with+Intel+MPI+2019.x+using+one+task+per+node)).
-    For the workflow with Intel 2021b or newer versions, this error is obsolete.

 !!! success "Solution"

     Use `export I_MPI_HYDRA_TOPOLIB=ipl` to add this workaround setting to your runtime environment.
+    For the workflow with Intel 2021b, this workaround is obsolete.

 ### Performance Loss with Intel

 !!! warning "Intel vs. GCC"

-    Comparing the runtime of the Intel version and GCC-compiled version there is a massive performance loss.
+    Comparing the runtimes of the Intel version and GCC-compiled version there is a massive performance loss.

 !!! note "Explanation"

     In the workflow with Intel, `mpirun` causes the use of an alternate underlying MPI library.
     This means tremendeous slowdowns of MPI communication calls resulting in a performance loss of at least factor 8 for a test simulation with 4 processes on one node.

 !!! success "Solution"

     Use `srun` instead of `mpirun` as the `%execute_command` in your [configuration file](#configuration).